fossevents/fossevents.in/fossevents/templates/privacy.md

-{% extends "base.html" %}

-{% block title %}Privacy • {{ block.super }}{% endblock title %}

-{% block content %}
-    <h1>Privacy Policy</h1>
+Privacy Policy

-    <p>Your privacy is important to Fossevents.in.
+Your privacy is important to Fossevents.in.
 This privacy statement provides information about the personal information that Fossevents.in collects, and the ways in which Fossevents.in uses that personal information.

 Credit